 Our international expansion has been a big part of what’s next for VENeffect.
 We are growing and hard at work: Spring 2016 is the beginning of our fifth year and one that will bring growth and vitality!

-While I am still fully engaged in this new act, I definitely see a third act on the horizon.
-Hopefully it will involve travel, friends, family, and wine!
+While I am still fully engaged in this new act, I definitely see the third act on the horizon.
+Hopefully, it will involve travel, friends, family, and wine!

 Contact Cecil Booth at firstname.lastname@example.org

 Our website is a fabulous resource to understanding the science of hormonal vitality and tips/information on how to achieve through lifestyle and beauty.
 Our skincare line and my sister’s book can also be shopped on our site.
 We value our retail partners and VENeffect is available online here: neimanmarcus.com, spacenk.com, cosbar.com, bloomingdales.com, DermStore.com, softsurroundings.com & Amazon.